Portland Uncontested Divorce Lawyer

 What To Expect In An Uncontested Divorce Consultation

 We meet with all potential clients in person for the first consultation.
 This allows us to meet potential clients and hear the background of each case, to determine if your case is a good fit for our office, and to provide information about a client’s rights and responsibilities under Oregon law.
-We offer this initial consultation for a flat fee of $100.00.
+We offer this initial consultation for a flat fee.
 Please note: Our office may only represent one party in the uncontested divorce.
 We will not meet with both parties together during or after the initial consultation.

 When starting the process for finding a lawyer, potential clients often ask “who is the best lawyer in Oregon for an uncontested divorce” or the “who is the best-uncontested divorce attorney in Portland?”
 The answer is the lawyer who gets the results you need.
 Like the rest of family law, there is no one-size-fits-all when it comes to selecting a family law attorney.
 The best attorney for you is the one who listens to your circumstances, provides solid legal advice, and facilitates and achieves your goals.
 Contact one of our Portland family law lawyers today to set up a consultation.